cdl-geneseo/geneseo-dictionary/L/Library.md

 Created by  Emily McIntosh on Dec 07, 2020

-Libraryn.
+Library n.
 A place where books are stored and available for educational, research, and entertainment purposes.
 Geneseo’s library also included a research section for education majors that held videos and tangible objects.
 Source: Dictionary of Geneseo English, Fall 2020, McIntoshAs of 2020, 100% of students surveyed know the word.
 Of those surveyed, 0% believed it originated locally.
-While 100% believed it originated elsewhere.(McIntosh, G-M, 2020)
+While 100% believed it originated elsewhere.(McIntosh, G-M, 2020) In 2025, a survey was done where 100% of the respondents knew the term “Library.”
+94% of the respondents claimed that it did not originate from Geneseo.
+6% of the respondents say that it originated from Geneseo.
+(Stout Peters, G-M 2025)

 Comments: